CommonRoad/commonroad-route-planner/docs/frenet_example.md

-The subsequent code snippet shows the general usage of the CommonRoad Route Planner.
+The subsequent code snippet shows specific use cases for Planning in Frenet Frame.
-Further examples can be found [here](https://github.com/commonroad/commonroad-route-planner/tutorials).

 ```Python
 # commonrad